Images are essential for selling your solutions online.

 Consumer research shows that people want to see more brand videos.
 In addition, 87% of shoppers were convinced to buy a product or service after watching an explainer video.

-With this in mind, it's no surprise that businesses selling innovative solutions employ video instead of photography to explain the value they offer.
+With this in mind, it's no surprise that businesses selling innovative solutions use video rather than photography to explain the value they offer.

 Source: Bay Alarm Medical